 You know something is beautifully artisan when it’s that way on its own and apart from its function.
-Olive and acacia woods are a timeless example of things that can be crafted into a functional item, but are beautiful just being.
+Olive and acacia woods are timeless examples of things that can be crafted into functional items but are beautiful just being.

 Long an admirer of acacia and olive woods, I’ve gathered a small collection over the years, and recently when the time came for the periodic oil treatment, I was struck by how stunning the pieces are even empty and standing alone.

 I’ve never photographed these wood items, but I wanted to capture their unique grains and colors.

 Olive wood and acacia wood objects always are beautiful in my book, but there was something special about how the sunlight was hitting them through the windows when I’d removed the spice bottles, salt, utensils, and other things that normally reside in them.

 Grabbing my camera, I began photographing them simply on their own with no styling props or accessories.
 (The only exception is the acacia knife block; somehow in my photographs the knives remained, and by the time I noticed, my natural light was gone.)